Artists

 Prewitt is best known as an excellent bluegrass mandolin player and harmony singer who is fresh off of a three-year run with The Special Consensus.
 He is a front-man now with two full albums released within the past year.
 Prewitt’s first album, The Peerless Mountain Sessions (CLR004) was released in February 2024.
 His second album, Something He Can Handle (CLR006) was released on October 25, 2024.
 His versatility, both instrumentally and vocally, are evident on the new album with his guitar work, singing, and songwriting combining to form a unique sound that is all his own.

 Prewitt lives in Williamsburg, Kentucky.
-You can catch him on the road with his full band in 2025!
+You can catch him on the road with his band CrunchGrass Supreme in 2025!

 For more information, visit https://michaelprewitt.net/home